geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 :class: simple
 :icon: false

-This command produces the following output:
+...this command produces the following output:

 ```
 Cloning into 'myst-exercise'...